 In special circumstances, for people with epilepsy or other chronic illnesses, doctors have the option of prescribing a specific type of hemp oil that has a high-CBD and low-THC content.

 Other than that one small exception, the state is not going to look favorably on any marijuana that you are found in possession of, regardless of what health care needs you might have.

 These are complicated times, where our laws are changing so quickly that it is easy to lose track of them.

 If you do find yourself in the unfortunate situation of being caught with marijuana in South Carolina, or any other state where it has not been decriminalized, make sure to stay calm and take the responsible steps that will lead to the best possible outcome.

-Criminal defense attorneys in states like South Carolina are highly trained to help people facing marijuana charges, and may even be able to help you expunge your record.
+David Tarr is the only local attorney in the Midlands of South Carolina who is a member of NORML.
+He is trained to help people facing marijuana charges, and may even be able to help you expunge your record.